losterberg3/summer2025/README.md

 # Learncpp

-Spent each week self-learning cpp through the free website.
+I had already used c++ a lot for school and projects, but had never gone over the language in full.
+I spent each week going through lessons on the free website Learncpp.com.
 Documented quizzes and projects throughout to practice.

 Hightlight: Wrote my very own 15puzzle in [`/week7-8_learncpp/puzzle15.cpp`](week7-8_learncpp/puzzle15.cpp/)